OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

 **Deployment:**

 -  ``deploy``: Starts an existing VM in a specific Host.
 -  ``migrate --live``: The Virtual Machine is transferred between Hosts with no noticeable downtime.
-This action requires a :ref:`shared file system storage <sm>`.
 -  ``migrate``: The VM gets stopped and resumed in the target host.
 In an infrastructure with :ref:`multiple system datastores <sched_ds>`, the VM storage can be also migrated (the datastore id can be specified).

 Note: By default, the above operations do not check the target host capacity.
 You can use the ``--enforce`` option to be sure that the host capacity is not overcommitted.